KxSystems/docs-v1/docs/interfaces/pyq/install.md

     x86_64 ('32bit', 'ELF')
     </code></pre>

-    Yes, it is exactly what we desired.
+    Yes, exactly what we wanted.

-3. Install virtualenv into Python installation

-    We are going to use virtual environments, download and extract virtualenv package:
+3. We are going to use virtual environments, so download, extract, and install virtualenv

     <pre><code class="language-bash">
     $ curl -Ls https://pypi.org/packages/source/v/virtualenv/virtualenv-15.1.0.tar.gz \